 Cranberry has relatively high levels of oxalate, chemicals that may raise the risk of kidney stones in some people.
 If you have kidney stones, talk to your doctor before taking cranberry supplements or drinking a lot of cranberry juice.

-Don’t use cranberry if you already have a UTI.
+DO NOT use cranberry if you already have a UTI.
 You should see a doctor for prescription antibiotics.

 Most cranberry juice has added sugar.
 People who have diabetes should look for brands that are artificially sweetened or should be careful how much sweetened juice they drink.